This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 1. Panna Meena ka Kund

-All the wells have their own beauty and charm, but Panna Meena ka Kund is the only one we saw which were not made out of grey stone.
-You’ll find it in the middle of Amer village close to Amber Fort, about a 20-minute drive from central Jaipur if you go early in the morning.
+All the wells have their own beauty and charm, but Panna Meena ka Kund is the only one we saw that was not made of grey stone.
+You’ll find it in the middle of Amer Village close to Amber Fort, about a 20-minute drive from central Jaipur if you go early in the morning.

-Panna Meena ka Kund and Amer Fort are both included in this highly-rated Jaipur half-day tour.
+🌟 Panna Meena ka Kund and Amer Fort are included in this Jaipur half-day tour.

 2. Amber Fort

-This impressive fort, built from pale yellow/pink sandstone and white marble, is a perfect representation of Hindu and Islamic fusion architecture.
 Inside, the fort is divided into four main sections, each with its own courtyard.
-The maharaja’s apartments are located around the third one.
+The Maharaja’s apartments are located around the third one.
 You enter through the regal Ganesh Pol gateway, which is one of the best photo ops in the entire fort.
-You’ve probably seen it all over Instagram!
+You’ve probably seen it all over Instagram.

-Amber Fort and the neighboring Jaigarh Fort are actually considered to be one large complex because they are connected by an underground tunnel.
+Amber Fort and the neighboring Jaigarh Fort are actually considered to be one large complex because an underground tunnel connects them.
 This tunnel was built to enable the royal family to escape into the more defendable Jaigarh Fort in case of an attack.

 A light show, which focuses on the history of Jaipur and the fort, takes place every evening.
 The show runs for about 50 minutes in both Hindi and English.
 We didn’t make it, but it might be worth checking out if you have the time.